 Not all rifle scopes will work, as their internals can get scrambled by the two-way recoil.

-The best action is to invest in a dedicated scope for air rifles.
 This allows you to hold zero, ride the internal recoil, and ensure you can sight your rifle for a long time.